elias-sundqvist/integrated-chinese-practice/README.md

 3. Choose a lesson and practice mode, then click **Start/Next Word**.

 The app will display a prompt based on your selected mode.
 Type your answer and click **Check Answer**.
 Your score updates as you progress through the vocabulary list.
+After a section is complete, click **Practice Failed** to drill only the words you missed.

 ## Adding More Vocabulary